calendardigital-marketingit-solutionslocation-dotmet-logo-whitequoteundeclaredweb-development

 The following essay questions were created to provoke honest, thoughtful responses to help us get to know you.
 They’re framed within the context of The Haas School of Business’s four Defining Leadership Principles and the College of Engineering’s mission and vision, and give you the opportunity to provide unique information about yourself and your interests.
 These essays are the principal means we have of gaining insight about you and your reasons for applying to the Berkeley M.E.T.
 Program.
 In addition to content, essays are evaluated for critical thinking and writing ability, skill in organizing and presenting thoughts, and the relevance of your answers to the questions posed.

-All applicants are required to answer question A and to choose either topic B or C. The Admission Committee does not have a preference for either question B or C. They’re given equal weight in the review process.
+All applicants are required to answer question A and to choose either topic B or C. The Admissions Committee does not have a preference for either question B or C. They’re given equal weight in the review process.
 Essay D is optional.

 Required Essay A: (500 words maximum) Describe your post-undergraduate goals.
 Why is the Berkeley M.E.T.
 Program essential in helping you achieve these goals?